Would you survive the Palace of the Butterfly?

 I’ve written a book.
 Can you read it / help me get it published?

 Congratulations on finishing a book!
 That’s awesome and hard, and I give you the highest of fives.
-I *wish* I could read it and help you, but alas, I’m still in college, still writing, still figuring out life, and I don’t have very much time anymore.
+I *wish* I could read it and help you, but alas, I don’t have very much time anymore.
 There are tons of good places to find critique partners and publishing advice, though, places where you’ll meet other writers who will be way more help than I could be.

 How did you get the idea for The Peculiar?

-I wanted to write a book with all the things I enjoyed in it.
+I wanted to write a book about all the things I enjoyed.
 So, steampunk, English folklore, Victorians, creepy cities, weird creatures, magic.
 All that.
 Basically I wanted to *read* a book with all those things, and because I couldn’t find it in bookstores at the time, I tried doing it myself.
 That’s how Bartholomew and Mr. Jelliby and their England came to be.

 How many books will there be in the series?